Camping At Alvord Desert & Alvord Hot Springs

 • Food.
 Bring something good to enjoy under the stars and first thing in the morning.
 There’s virtually nothing in the area, so you’ll need to bring in everything you need to have decent meals and snacks.
 You can make it easy and carry items that don’t require cooking so you can forgo the gas burner.

 • Water.
 A lot of it.
-You never know and bringing more water never hurt anyone.
+You never know, and bringing more water never hurt anyone.
 You must bring water here as there isn’t a water source, and hello, you’re going to a desert!

 Tips on Camping at Alvord Desert, Oregon

-• The desert isn’t frequented, but this doesn’t give you a free ticket to be a wild man, take precaution driving on the desert, keep an eye out for wildlife roaming, and people too!
+• The desert isn’t frequented, but this doesn’t give you a free ticket to get wild.
+Take precautions driving in the desert, and keep an eye out for wildlife roaming, and people too!

 • Again, this area has a lot of private property.
 Please keep this in mind when in the area and be respectful to your neighbors.